Israel Strikes Syria After Chemical Attack, Trump Threatens 'Animal' Assad

 — Donald J. Trump (@realDonaldTrump) April 8, 2018

-Video showed men, women and children in a Syrian hospital, victims of the gas attack, gasping for air.
+The video showed men, women, and children in a Syrian hospital, victims of the gas attack, gasping for air.

 That chemical attack came just after dusk on Saturday near the capital of Damascus.
 More than 40 people have died.